gandm/language-babel/README.md

 ## Usage

 By default the language-babel package will detect file types `.js`,`.babel`,`.jsx` and `es6`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to colour the text in a meaningful way.
 If other JavaScript grammars are enabled these may take precedence over language-babel.
-Look at the bottom right status bar indicator to determine the language grammar of a file being edited.
+Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as `Babel ES6 JavaScript`

 By default the package also supports the [Babel](http://babeljs.io/) transpiler.
 Out of the box any file saved will be transpiled and any errors and/or successful completions notified in the ATOM workspace.